In addition to adhering to the 'Code of conduct and conflicts of interest' guidelines reviewers have the following responsibilities.

 Destroy/erase the manuscript and to inform the editor should they be unqualified to review the manuscript, or lack the time to review the manuscript, without undue delay.

-To judge the manuscript objectively and in a timely fashion: Referees should not make personal criticism in their reviews.
+To judge the manuscript objectively and in a timely fashion: Reviewers should not make personal criticism in their reviews.

 To respect the intellectual independence of authors.